maneeshaxyz/silver/README.md

 - [ClamAV](https://docs.clamav.net/Introduction.html) -  virus scanning system.

 ## Web user interface for mail services
-We have created a simple web user interface for initial setup and user creation. <b>It is not recommended for production use.</b> It is just for ease of use for the developers and testers to quickly set up and test the email server.
+We have created a simple web user interface for initial setup and user creation. b>It is not recommended for production use.
+It is just for ease of use for the developers and testers to quickly set up and test the email server.

 ### Setting up the web user interface
 - Navigate to the webui folder and give permission to the init.sh file and run it.